MichaelG-DTE/Invasion-of-Mars/README.md

-# invasion-of-mars
+# Collapse
-Github Repository for My Digital Tech Project, named "Invasion of Mars".
+Github Repository for My Digital Tech Project, named "Collapse" (Name Change).
+It is a sci fi first person shooter centered around the planet 'Meridia' as Aliens invade, searching for an ancient technology.